cout-hello/eCDFP/disk-destruction-and-repair/README.md

       - Repair Protective MBR header
       - Repair GPT header
       - Repair GPT partitions
+      - Repair MBR header
+      - Repair MBR partitions
+      - Repair the content of the disk image with damage the header and partitions

   The videos are designed to be short and concise, making them easy to follow and understand.
 Whether you're a beginner or an experienced user, these resources can help you enhance your hard disk management and troubleshooting abilities.